-You know how your mom, your grandma – all the more “seasoned” moms will tell you to enjoy every moment with your kids because this time goes by so quickly?
+You know how your mom, your grandma – all the more “seasoned” moms will tell you to enjoy every moment with your kids because “they grow up so fast”?

-And in the middle of sleepless nights, sibling rivalry and potty training horror, you sometimes have a hard time believing it?
+And in the middle of sleepless nights, sibling rivalry and potty training stubborn toddlers, you sometimes have a hard time believing it?

 I’ve changed a lot as a mom, between my first child who’s now twelve and fourth who just turned two.
 The fleeting nature of time just becomes more apparent after you’ve witnessed its reality more than once.